Murderer Timothy Taylor charged with breaching parole, back in court today and facing recall to prison - NZ Herald

 At the time the board recommended that Taylor should "direct his attention to his rule-breaking tendencies".

-Today he explained that he has now been sober for more than 23 years and drug free for 14 months.
+Today he explained that he has now been sober for more than 23 years and drug-free for 14 months.

-He had triumphed over "gate fever" that had seen him "self sabotage" each time he was close to a parole hearing.
+He had triumphed over "gate fever" that had seen him "self-sabotage" each time he was close to a parole hearing.

 He said the anxiety and fear around hearings pushed him to make bad choices and get in trouble in prison.